Georgia senators send gender care restrictions to governor

 It’s part of a nationwide effort by conservatives to restrict transgender athletes, gender-affirming care and drag shows.
 Governors in Mississippi, Utah and South Dakota have signed similar bills.
 Missouri’s Senate on Tuesday advanced a pair of bills to prohibit gender transitioning health care treatments for minors and restrict them from competing in sports.

 Andrew Isenhour, a spokesperson for Kemp, wouldn’t say if the Republican governor would sign the bill into law.
-Opponents said they believe the bill would be an unconstitutional infringement on parents’ rights and vulnerable to being overturned by a court.
+Opponents said they believe the bill would be an unconstitutional infringement on parents’ rights and the American Civil Liberties Union of Georgia threatened Tuesday to sue if the bill becomes law.
 Judges have at least temporarily blocked laws limiting the treatment of transgender youth in Arkansas and Alabama.

 Doctors could still be able to prescribe medicines to block puberty under the Georgia bill, but Republicans say restrictions on other treatments are needed to prevent children from making decisions they will regret later.